 This is the kind of place to explore if you are a spiritual enthusiast.
 As per history, the foundation of Peace Pagoda was laid on November 3 by Nichidatsu Fujii.
 And according to the Lotus Sutra, the appearance of the pagoda in itself is no less than an embodiment of Lord Buddha.

 One can venture to Darjeeling from Delhi by covering a distance of 1517 km, 2565 km from Bangalore, 2267 km from Chennai, and 2341.6 km from Mumbai.

-By Air.
-If planning to go to Darjeeling Himalayan Railway by air, then flights to Bagdogra Airport can assist you the best as it is merely 96 km away from Darjeeling.
+If planning to go by air, then flights to Bagdogra Airport can assist you the best as it is merely 96 km away from Darjeeling.
 After reaching there, you can get a taxi or cab to cover the rest distance in nearly 3 hours (depending upon the traffic and weather conditions).